chrisracicot/chrisracicot/README.md

 Men-In-Kilts
 Aug 2014 – Nov 2015

-  * Input data and maintain reports related to technician salaries, productivity, and marketing.
+  * Inputed data and maintained reports related to technician salaries, productivity, and marketing.
-  * Process customer invoices and calculate technician salaries.
+  * Processed customer invoices and calculated technician salaries.
-  * Coordinate with other teams and provide quality customer service.
+  * Coordinated with other teams and provide quality customer service.
-  * Design and code spreadsheets macro to input data, flag information, and automate reports.
+  * Designed and coded spreadsheet macros to input data, flag information, and automate reports.

 ### Domestic Transportation Administrator
 Mark’s Work Wearhouse